 Growing pains (1970s-1990s)

-During the 1970s and 1980s, EIA handled wide-body jets that carried up to 400 passengers non-stop to Europe.
+During the 1970s and 1980s, YEG handled wide-body jets that carried up to 400 passengers non-stop to Europe.
 The Edmonton Municipal Airport became a hub for short-haul flights, a convenience for business travellers.

 The two-airport system had challenges:

 - Connecting passengers had to travel between two airports

 - Passenger volumes at YEG declined between 1983 and 1995

 - There were fewer non-stop flights from YEG, requiring passengers to connect through Calgary or Vancouver

 - Passenger growth at the Municipal Airport created more aircraft noise for city residents

 In October 1995, 77 percent of Edmontonians voted to consolidate commercial flights at the International Airport.
 The Municipal Airport would continue to serve private and general aviation as the Edmonton City Centre Airport.

 Consolidation put new pressures on YEG.
 The main terminal was designed to accommodate 2.5 million passengers per year, but by 1999, 3.8 million passengers were using YEG annually.